Last Updated on June 25, 2022 by Chenée Lewis

 - ⅓ cup (79 ml) water - as needed for blending

 - Purée mango chunks, lime juice, and sweetener until very smooth, adding in water as needed for a smoother consistency.
-The purée should be thick, but pourable.6 cups mango chunks, 2 tbsp fresh lime juice
+The purée should be thick, but pourable.6 cups mango chunks, 2 tablespoon fresh lime juice, ½ cup maple syrup, ⅓ cup water

 - Taste and adjust sweetener as needed.